 - An experienced trademark attorney typically charges a flat fee of $1,250 - $2,000 for a basic filing

 - However, if there are any disputes that need to be resolved, violations that need to be handled or other legal work beyond the basic filing tasks, you’ll have to pay their standard hourly rate

 If you have a small business plan from LegalShield, you can register your trademark yourself (for the cost of federal filing fees) and complete the registration process with a trademark attorney by your side.
 They’ll answer questions, provide guidance and review your registration documents before you file them, all for a fraction of typical attorney fees.

 How a LegalShield Small Business Plan Works for Trademarks

 All LegalShield plans are jam-packed with valuable benefits.
-When it comes to trademark law, the most common plan usage is in three areas.
+When it comes to trademark law, the most common plan usage is in two areas.